individual-brain-charting/docs/docs/source/mri_acquisitions.rst

    *Series*                  Interleaved
    ========================= =================

-The only exception to these parameters specifications was the :ref:`Multi-modal` task, `this table <multimodalparam_>`__ contains the details of the parameters that were changed.
+The only exception to these parameters specifications was the :ref:`MultiModal` task, `this table <multimodalparam_>`__ contains the details of the parameters that were changed.

 .. _multimodalparam:

-.. table:: Acquisition parameters for :ref:`Multi-modal` tasks' BOLD-contrast images.
+.. table:: Acquisition parameters for :ref:`MultiModal` tasks' BOLD-contrast images.

    ========================= =================
    Parameter                 Value